-All projects receiving more than \$200,000 in HUD assistance (including CDBG-DR) are subject to Section 3.
+All construction projects receiving more than \$200,000 in HUD assistance (including CDBG-DR) are subject to Section 3.

 All units shall be designed and constructed in accordance with all locally adopted and enforced building codes and standards.
 In the absence of locally adopted or enforced building codes and standards, the requirements of the current lowa State Building Code shall apply.
-IEDA recommends that no units be smaller than 450 square feet for a one-bedroom or studio unit.

 All units are subject to the lowa Green Streets Criteria requirements.
 All applicants will be required to participate in a project-specific design consultation with IEDA prior to submitting their application.
 This will ensure that the project is designed in compliance with lowa Green Streets and are incorporating stormwater management and green building practices into designs.
 All projects are subject to the lowa Green Streets Criteria, which includes universal design, which ensures access to the units for persons with mobility, hearing, or vision impairments.
-Any exceptions to universal design granted under this program will not reduce the total number of universally-design multifamily units below federal ADA requirements of 5% of the project being accessible for persons with mobility impairments and 2% of the project being accessible for persons with hearing or vision impairments.
+Any exceptions to universal design granted under this program will not reduce the total number of universal design units below 5% of the project being accessible for persons with mobility impairments and 2% of the project being accessible for persons with hearing or vision impairments.

-Any conversion project, where new housing units will be created within an existing structure, must demonstrate that the space is not currently used for housing and has not been used for housing in the recent past.
+Any conversion project, where new housing units will be created within an existing structure, must demonstrate that the space is not currently used for housing and has not been housing in the recent past.
 No housing rehabilitation will be considered eligible: only the conversion of space into new, additional housing units.